Model Selection

 When to Customize

 Use the platform default unless your app has a clear reason to choose a model.
-The default keeps fallback behavior enabled and adapts to the user's plan.
+The default keeps fallback behavior enabled and picks efficient models when possible.

 Customize model behavior when: